 There’s a reason that a key component of green building is water efficiency and reuse.
 Nationwide water use statistics are nothing short of staggering.
-According to the U.S. Environmental Protection Agency (EPA), the average American uses 88 gallons of water per day.
-Nationwide, landscape irrigation is estimated to account for nearly one-third of all residential water use, totaling nearly 9 billion gallons per day.
+According to the U.S. Environmental Protection Agency (EPA), the average American uses 82 gallons of water per day.
+Nationwide, landscape irrigation and other outdoor uses account for nearly one-third of all residential water use, average, totaling nearly 8 billion gallons per day.
 And some experts estimate that as much as 50 percent of water used for irrigation is wasted due to evaporation, wind, or runoff caused by inefficient irrigation methods and systems.
 That means billions of gallons of clean, fresh water is wasted daily, due to ineffective irrigation systems.

 Greywater FAQs